 Funds processing rates reach new levels of automation

-New report from EFAMA and SWIFT confirms total industry standardisation and automation rates continue to progress.
+New report from EFAMA and SWIFT confirms total industry standardization and automation rates continue to progress.

-Brussels, 24 November 2015 - The European Fund and Asset Management Association (EFAMA) today published in cooperation with SWIFT, a new report on the evolution of automation and standardisation rates of fund orders received by transfer agents (TAs) in the cross-border fund centres of Luxembourg and Ireland in the first half of 2015.
+Brussels, 26 May 2015 - The European Fund and Asset Management Association (EFAMA) today published in cooperation with SWIFT, a new report on the evolution of automation and standardisation rates of fund orders received by transfer agents (TAs) in the cross-border fund centres of Luxembourg and Ireland in 2014.

-The report is an on-going campaign by EFAMA and SWIFT to highlight the advancement of automation and standardisation rates of orders of cross-border funds.
-29 TAs from Ireland and Luxembourg participated in this survey, representing more than 80% of the total incoming third-party investment funds order volumes in both markets.
+The report is part of an on-going campaign by EFAMA and SWIFT to highlight the advancement of automation and standardisation rates of orders of cross-border funds.
+29 TAs from Ireland and Luxembourg participated in this survey.

 The report highlights include: